 Regain Date – auto populated by ERCOT.
 Calculation is Gaining CR Start Date plus 1 calendar day.

 MarkeTrak issue is assigned to the state of New (Losing CR) with the Losing CR as the Responsible Party.
-NOTE: Upon receiving the Customer Rescission MarkeTrak issue, the Losing CR shall agree to the Customer Rescission MarkeTrak issue within two Business Days unless a valid reason for rejecting a rescission-based issue under Section 7.3.5.1, Additional Valid Reasons for Rejection of a Rescission-based Issue, is met.
+NOTE: Upon receiving the Customer Rescission MarkeTrak issue, the Losing CR shall agree to the Customer Rescission MarkeTrak issue within two Business Days.
+In addition, the Losing CR shall submit the back-dated Move In request within two Business days of indicating agreement.

 Losing CR user selects Begin Working (Fig 2.1.4.1c)